ihkim94/Ikeda/README.md

 # Ikeda
-Final project for the computational physics class in Fall, 2022 at UT Austin
+Final project for the computational physics class, Fall 2022 at UT Austin by Adam, Casey, and Inhwan